gpmidi/tiltify-v2-api-python/README.md

-# Tiltify v2 API wrapper for Python 3
+# Tiltify v2 & v3 API wrapper for Python 3

-A wrapper for the 2nd version of the API provided by https://tiltify.com, an awesome site to combine fundraising and livestreaming.
+A wrapper for the 2nd and 3rd version of the API provided by https://tiltify.com, an awesome site to combine fundraising and livestreaming.

 ## Supported Python Versions